GitQaed/UserManagement/README.md

 # UserManagement

-A simple User authentication api with Jwt token made with Spring security
+A simple User management ans authentication api with Jwt token made with Spring security